 The surname Berenger was first found in Prussia, where the name Beringer became noted for its many branches within the region, where each house acquired a status and influence which was envied by the princes of the region.
 In their later history the name became a power unto themselves and were elevated to the ranks of nobility as they grew into this most influential family.

 Early History of the Berenger family

-Another 255 words (18 lines of text) covering the years 1707 and 1806 are included under the topic Early Berenger History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Berenger research.
+Another 131 words (9 lines of text) covering the years 1707 and 1806 are included under the topic Early Berenger History in all our PDF Extended History products and printed products wherever possible.

 Berenger Spelling Variations

 Many cultural groups lived in the German states in medieval times.
 Each had its own dialect and traditions, and unique variations of popular names.
 Low German, which is similar to contemporary Dutch, was spoken in Westphalia.
 German names are characterized by additions such as regional suffixes and phrases that tell something about the origin or background of its original bearer.
 Further contributing to the variation in German names was the fact that there were no spelling rules in medieval times: scribes recorded names according to their sound.
 The recorded spelling variations of Berenger include Beringer, Berringer, Beringher, Beringger, Berenger, Berengher, Berengger, Baringer, Baeringer, Barringer, Baerringer, Baringher, Baeringher, Baringger, Baeringger, Barenger, Baerenger, Barengher, Baerengher, Barengger and many more.

 Early Notables of the Berenger family (pre 1700)